DataONEorg/member-node-info/readme.md

 .
 └── production          Content for the production environment
-    └── graphics        Folder with Member Node icons / logos ├── originals   Original images
+    └── graphics        Folder with Member Node icons / logos ├── originals   Original images.
+The image names should start with the node Id,
+        |               but may have a suffix to clarify image characteristics.
+        ├── web         Images to be used in Web interfaces.
+Should be .png, minimum of
+        |               125 wide x 40 high, and with transparency where appropriate.
-        ├── web         Images to be used in Web interfaces └── working     Images in between original and web.
+        └── working     Images in between original and web.
 Assume web images are generated automatically from these.
 ```
 Image files are named with the node Id minues the "urn:node:" portion.
-So for
-example, the member node:
+So for example, the member node:

 ```
   urn:node:KNB